 The Information Assurance (IA) and Technology (IT) Security Graduate Certificate program is designed to meet the fast-moving needs of security professionals from a managerial perspective, addressing national standards for this area.
-Several high profile data breaches highlight how information technologies that enable us to share information across town, across the country, or around the world faster are vulnerable.
-The need for organizations to manage the security needed to make these technologies safe and useful is crucial.
+Several high profile data breaches highlight how

 The National Security Agency's (NSA) Information Assurance Directorate is dedicated to providing information assurance solutions that keep our information systems safe from harm, thus protecting national security.
 Metropolitan State University is committed to enhancing its initiative in information assurance by offering this Graduate Certificate Program through the College of Management.
 Metropolitan State University has been designated as a Center of Excellence in Information Assurance and Cyber Security by the National Security agency (NSA).